ixiaopan/blog/content/post/linear-regression-02.md

-In the last post, we talked about simple linear regression.
+In [the previous post](https://ixiaopan.github.io/blog/post/linear-regression-01/), we talked about simple linear regression.
 However, we only considered one predictor.
-In fact, it's quite common to have mulitple attributes in real-world problems.
-For example, if we want to predict the price of a car, we have to consider many factors like car size, manufacturer and fuel type.
-Clearly, the simple linear regression is not suitable for this case.
-Therefore, we need to extend it to accommodate multiple predictors.
+It's quite common to have multiple predictors for real-world problems.
+For example, if we want to predict car prices, we should consider many factors like car sizes, manufacturers and fuel types.
+The simple linear regression is not suitable for this case.
+Therefore, we need to extend it to accommodate the multiple predictors.